|

 and unpredictable my movements were.

-After that near miss, I decided it
+After that near miss, I decided maybe it

 would safer to just stand